IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 congested nodes apply L4S marking of data units.
 This reduces negative effects of clockdrift, that the delay based control can introduce, whenever possible.

-qdelay_avg is updated with a slow attack, fast decay EWMA filter the following way:
+qdelay_avg is updated with a slow attack, fast decay EWMA filter as described below.
+The variable qdelay_dev_norm indicates how much the queue delay varies.
 ~~~
 if (now - last_update_qdelay_avg_time >= min(virtual_rtt,s_rtt)
   if (qdelay < qdelay_avg)